ojsde/shariff/README.md

 ![Shariff settings](https://raw.githubusercontent.com/lilients/img/master/shariff_settings.PNG)

+## Usage
+Install the plugin as described above, activate it and choose the settings you prefer.
+If you choose the sidebar option, you need to enable the new block under management/settings/website.

 ## Display numbers

 To display the numbers how often a page is shared in social media, you need to add the Shariff PHP Backend (https://github.com/heiseonline/shariff-backend-php) to you OJS installation.
 To set up the backend you need to have access to the code.
 Follow the steps: